highscrren-dotcom/paperhands/docs/classes/MCPUtils.md

-reads the pending signal id of every symbol from the portfolio snapshot the caller already holds — no extra exchange or live state requests — and keeps only the notifications emitted via commitSignalNotify for those signal ids, newest first (at most {@link MAX_HISTORY_ROWS }) — note, market price and unrealized PnL at the moment of the event and the emit time per notification.
+reads the pending signal id of every symbol from the portfolio snapshot the caller already holds — no extra exchange or live state requests — and keeps only the notifications emitted via commitSignalNotify for those signal ids, newest first — market price and unrealized PnL at the moment of the event, the emit time and the description itself per notification.

 Complements getStatus: the status shows what is open, this method shows what the agent (or the strategy) annotated on the open positions, so a